Family Food on the Table

 Corn, lima beans and tomatoes cooking in a skillet for summer succotash

-What makes this version of succotash special:
+What makes this version of succotash the best ever:

 1. Bacon.
 Duh.
 The veggies get a great background of smoky flavor from cooking in the bacon grease and then you crumble the cooked, crispy bacon on top for serving.
 So so good!